ten-protocol/ten-whitepaper/appendix.md

 Another option with a better trust model is to introduce a challenge mechanism similar to the optimistic rollups.
 The disadvantage is that it introduces a delay, and a concept of probabilistic finality.

 The data structure containing the rollups is a chain that can have multiple heads.
-The management contract cannot evaluate which one is correct because it cannot execute the transactions inside.
+The Management Contract cannot evaluate which one is correct because it cannot execute the transactions inside.
 But there are some simple rules that can be applied.
 For example, if a branch does not progress for N blocks it is considered dead.
 If at the moment of withdrawal there is only a single active head rollup, then all the system has to do is wait for a reasonable number of blocks (20-50) to ensure that there is no censorship attempt on L1.
 If there is a fork, then the number of blocks has to be increased to allow one of the forks to die out naturally.
 If it does not then all withdrawals will be locked, and the contract will enter a special procedure.

 ### Alternative Revelation Options
 The solution will reveal all transactions after one year through a key-rotation process.
 An alternative policy could be to specify a ratio of transactions (e.g. 1%) are revealed either immediately or subsequently.
 Illegal transaction detection then becomes risk-based, but the ratio cannot be high enough to be a disincentive and yet still provide utility.